jnomikos/jnomikos/README.md

 - 👀 I’m interested in software development, web development, and artificial intelligence.
 - 🌱 I’m currently learning HTML/CSS, Javascript, C++ and Python
 - 🏫 I am currently majoring in Computer Science, and I have the most experience using the C++ language.
-- 💞️ I’m looking for a software development internship!
+- 💞️ I work at Ascend Engineering as a Software Developer
 - 📫 How to reach me:

 Email- john.nomikos55@gmail.com